ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/running-graphical-applications-remotely/index.md

 This will set the `DISPLAY` environment variable to `:20` for the duration of the command, causing the `chrome` binary to run using `:20` as the targeted display.
-This results in the ChromeOS window opening on the remote desktop display despite being run over SSH, or elsehwere.
+This results in the ChromeOS window opening on the remote desktop display despite being run over SSH, or elsewhere.

 ## Forwarding the display using xpra